-Along with the support stemming from the surrogacy agency, IVF center, and OBGYN, it is also highly encouraged for surrogates to have an external support person.
+While all of this support is incredibly important, it is also highly encouraged for surrogates to have an external support person.

-This external support person can be anyone whom the surrogate feels is a reliable, comfortable and healthy individual to confide in.
+An external support person can be anyone whom the surrogate feels is a reliable, comfortable, and healthy individual to confide in.
 A shoulder to lean on during challenging days, but also someone who provides a form of relief: laughs, relaxation hanging out, and enjoyable conversations.

 - Best Friend

 - Husband or Romantic Partner